 The bill S.27 focuses on providing relief from medical debt and aims to exclude medical debt from credit reports.
-The Senate has concurred with the House's proposal of amendment but has made further amendments to the existing law.
-Specifically, it strikes out the previous Section 2, which was part of the 2022 Acts and Resolves, and replaces it with a new Section 2, although the content of this new section is not detailed in the summary provided.
+The Senate has concurred with the House's proposal of amendment but has made further amendments to the existing legislation.
+Specifically, the bill proposes to delete the entirety of Sec.
+2, which previously amended provisions related to medical debt in the 2022 Acts and Resolves.

 As Passed By the Senate -- Official: 9-2480b, 9-2480g, 18-221, 18-10